nathantbaker/everly/content/blog/everlys-first-kiss/index.md

 1/5/2015 Team Everly Update — Everly is between a rock and a hard place.
 She’s still fighting, but we’re praying she takes a hard, right turn.

-[ If you are just jumping into our updates, our daughter Everly was born on December 28.
-She has OI, which is short for Osteogenesis Imperfecta.
-It's commonly called brittle bone disease.
-It means she fractures her bones easily.
-She was born with at least 40 fractures in her ribs, arms, legs and her clavicle.
-She has one of the more severe types of OI.
-Because of the irregular shape of her ribs, Everly's lungs didn't have the room to grow into big lungs.
-As far as her medical prognosis, she's in a grey area.
-One of the residents we trust says he or she has seen babies similar to Everly who have made it... and some who have not.
-We are thankful God is in control and one of the reasons we're being so open about Everly's journey is so we have an army of people who know how to pray.
-Will you join us in the fight?
-We so appreciate your support! ]

 I gave Everly her first kiss today.
 I was being super careful not to agitate her or to use too much pressure.

 The last 24 hours have been the worst stretch for Everly so far.
 Some of the medical staff are trying to prepare us and set expectations that Everly may never get better.